beothorn/javaflame/README.md

 Example: `java -javaagent:javaAgent.jar=no_constructor -jar yourApp.jar`
 - core_classes Will include java core classes.
 More useful in conjunction with filters to check, for example, network calls.
 Example: `java -javaagent:javaAgent.jar=core_classes -jar yourApp.jar`
+- no_snapshots Dump the stack only when JVM goes down.
+Beware, this will use a lot of memory!
+You probably don't want that.
+- qualified_functions Print the qualified function name, ownerClass.functionName

 ### Configurations